jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Of course, that's just the standard position influenced by ES6 design philosophy; there's nothing that requires adherence to that approach.

 Many developers would be quick to point out that such approaches can be more tedious, requiring you to regularly revisit and update your `import` statement(s) each time you realize you need something else from a module.
-The tradeoff is in exchange for convenience.
+The trade-off is in exchange for convenience.

 In that light, the preference might be to import everything from the module into a single namespace, rather than importing individual members, each directly into the scope.
-Fortunately, the `import` statement has a syntax variation which can support this style of module consumption, called *namespace import*.
+Fortunately, the `import` statement has a syntax variation that can support this style of module consumption, called *namespace import*.

 Consider a `"foo"` module exported as: